JLDC/TimeGAN.jl/README.md

 The original Python code can be found on the [author's GitHub](https://github.com/jsyoon0823/TimeGAN).

-**Disclaimer**: While the current code is function, it is still unfinished and not fully tested.
+**Disclaimer**: While the current code is functional, it is still unfinished and not fully tested.

 ## TODO List
 - [ ] Add GPU compatibility